 The maintenance engineer who has day-to-day responsibility for the racking should have a written reporting system.
 This will ensure that the nature and severity any problems can be made aware to the PRRS.

 Every 12 months an expert inspection should be carried out.
-HSE racking inspection guidelines state that this should consist of a minimum of 20% of the installation, carried out on a rolling basis to ensure the full system has been inspected a minimum of every five years.
+HSE racking inspection guidelines state that this should consist of all standard pallet racking and a minimum of 20% of the installation for a crane operating pallet racking system, carried out on a rolling basis to ensure the full system has been inspected a minimum of every five years.

 The PRRS should evaluate the problems raised by the inspection to identify if a more wide-ranging inspection is necessary.
 If there is any doubt regarding the integrity of the racking system, the manufacturer should be contacted for advice.

-During assessment, the SEMA racking inspector will categorise damage into one of three levels:
+During assessment, the 'technically competent person' / SEMA racking inspector will categorise damage into one of three levels: